Ryan makes Red Wings history in 3-2 OT win over Blue Jackets

 Ryan had a tiebreaking goal late in the second after Anthony Mantha pulled Detroit into a 1-all tie with a power-play goal early in the period.

+“Bobby has been unreal for us, obviously,” Bertuzzi said.
+“But all the new guys have fit in and done a great job.”

-Jonathan Bernier made 22 saves for the Red Wings, who split their season-opening, four-game homestand in a relatively strong start after easily being the NHL’s worst team last season.
+Jonathan Bernier made 22 saves for the Red Wings, who split their opening four-game homestand in a relatively strong start after easily being the NHL’s worst team last season.

+“We want the puck this year,” Larkin said.
+“Last year, there was times when no one wanted it.”

-Columbus’ Boone Jenner scored 1:38 into the game, and Alexandre Texier tied it 5:04 into the third period on a goal that stood after the Red Wings challenged, hoping it would be negated by goaltender interference.
+Columbus’ Boone Jenner scored 1:38 into the game.
+Alexandre Texier tied it 5:04 into the third period on a goal that stood after the Red Wings challenged, hoping it would be negated by goaltender interference.

-Elvis Merzlikins stopped 24 shots for the Blue Jackets.
+Elvis Merzlikins stopped 24 shots for the Blue Jackets, who barely got settled in on their bench during the overtime before it was time to go to the dressing room.

+“It was so quick,” Columbus center Liam Foudy said.
+“We saw the light go off and no one was happy.”

 PANDEMIC PLAY